kefarmer2/ElleF.github.io/_pages/cv.md

 Education
 ======
 * Masters of Library and Information Science, University of North Carolina Greensboro, 2026 (expected)
+* B.S. in Sociology, University of North Carolina at Chapel Hill, 2019
-* B.S. in Sociology & Women's and Gender Studies, University of North Carolina at Chapel Hill, 2019
+* B.A. in Womens and Gender Studies, University of North Carolina at Chapel Hill, 2019

 Work experience
 ======